jordan-gillard/survey-app/README.md

 directory.
 Database tables are located in `models.py` under `src/python/server/`.
 In order to configure the project to use a local database, you need to set the `SQLALCHEMY_DATABASE_URL` environment variable.
 The Flask server gets it's configuration from `src/python/server/config.py`.
-You see that in that file, there's a line which reads:
+You'll see that in that file, there's a line which reads:
 ```python
 SQLALCHEMY_DATABASE_URI = environ.get('SURVEY_APP_DATABASE_URL')
 ```
-This is how the URL is passed to the web server, and thus what the web server uses to connect to the database.
+This is how the database's URL is passed to the web server, and thus what the web server uses to connect to the database.
 Your URL should look something like this:
 ```
 sql_dialect_and_driver://username:password@localhost:5432/database_name